iamevs/iamevs/README.md

 # Hi, I'm _EVS_ 🖐️

 <h2>
-Intrested in Everything , Happly Waiting  to collabrate with u all.
+Intrested in Everything , Happily Waiting  to collabrate with u all.
 <br>
 </h2>